nuxt-hub/core/docs/content/changelog/nuxthub-multi-vendor.md

 })
 ```

-NuxtHub detects your deployment environment and configures the appropriate drivers automatically — no manual setup required.
+NuxtHub detects your deployment environment and configures the appropriate drivers automatically.
+It also uses PGLite locally if no PostgreSQL connection is provided.

 ::note{to="/docs/getting-started/migration"}
 Read the migration guide to upgrade your existing project to v0.10.